multiversx/mx-docs/docs/developers/overview.md

 ### SDKs and Tools

-One can (programatically) interact with the MultiversX Network by leveraging a set of **SDKs (TypeScript, Go, Python, C++ etc.), tools and APIs**.
+One can (programmatically) interact with the MultiversX Network by leveraging a set of **SDKs (TypeScript, Go, Python, C++ etc.), tools and APIs**.
 For more details, please follow:

 | Name                                                              | Description                                                                     |
 |-------------------------------------------------------------------|---------------------------------------------------------------------------------|